This is a public meeting of the Somerville Redevelopment Authority.

 The Somerville Redevelopment Authority (SRA) is the City of Somerville’s duly constituted redevelopment authority under Massachusetts General Laws c.
 121B.In accordance with its enabling statute, there are five members, four of whom are appointed by the Mayor and one of whom is appointed by the Governor.
 The members serve staggered terms of three years each.
 Each member must be a Somerville resident.The City’s urban renewal plans have traditionally been implemented through the SRA.
 G.L. c.
 121B gives redevelopment authorities the power to declare that an area is a substandard, decadent, and/or blighted open area, to prepare an urban renewal plan for its redevelopment and to do eminent domain takings to further the purposes of the plan.

-The SRA meets approximately once a month.
-It does not have a standing meeting time, but a Notice of Meeting and Agenda is posted at least 48 hours in advance of a meeting in accordance with the Open Meeting Law.
+The SRA meets approximately once per month.
+It does not have a standing meeting time, but meeting notices and agendas are posted at least 48 hours in advance of a meeting in accordance with the Open Meeting Law.

 - Iwona Bonney